On Signed Network Games with Binary Actions: Model

-It is easily verifiable that $\mc N$ is globally BR-reachable for every $\alpha$.
-In fact, for $\alpha\ne0$ then the unique Nash equilibrium is strict, so that $\mc N$ is BR-invariant, hence globally BR-stable.
-On the other hand, for $\alpha=0$, there are two Nash equilibria neither of which is strict: in this case, neither $\mc N$ nor any of it subsets are BR-reachable, and there are no globally BR-stable sets. \end{example}
+It easily verifiable that $\mc N$ is globally BR-reachable for every $\alpha$.
+In fact, for $\alpha\ne0$ then the unique Nash equilibrium is strict, so that $\mc N$ is BR-invariant, hence BR-stable.
+On the other hand, for $\alpha=0$, there are two Nash equilibria neither of which is strict: in this case, neither $\mc N$ nor any of it subsets are \tcb{BR-invariant}, and there are no BR-stable sets. \end{example}

 \begin{example} Consider the signed-network related to the graph in Figure \ref{fig:noeq_nostability} with $h=0$.
 Observe that the set $\mc R= \{1,\dots, 7\}$ is a coordinating set.
-A direct check shows that the set of Nash equilibria is $\mc N=\{\pm x^*\}$, where $x^*$ is the strategy profile with $x^*_{\mc R} =\1$ and $x^*_8 = -1$.
-However, $\mc N$ is not globally BR-reachable, as the subset of strategy profiles is BR-invariant.
+A direct check shows that the set of Nash equilibria is $\mc N=\{\pm x^*\}$, where $x^*$ is the \tcb{action profile} with $x^*_{\mc R} =\1$ and $x^*_8 = -1$.
+However, $\mc N$ is not globally BR-reachable, as the subset of \tcb{action profile}s is BR-invariant.

 \end{example}